What is a zyBook?

 Anything less than "all in" may not work

-Once students use a zyBook, surveys show nearly 100% prefer it over a textbook, realizing the interactivity is hugely helpful.
-We get hundreds of students a term asking if they can subscribe to zyBooks that cover subjects in their other classes that aren't using a zyBook.
+Once students use a zyBook and engage with the interactivity, surveys show nearly 100% prefer it over a textbook.
+We get hundreds of students a term asking if they can subscribe to zyBooks that cover subjects in their other classes that aren't using a zyBook; the students realize they learn a lot from a zyBook.

-Many students today have found ways (legal or not) to get books dirt cheap or free, and don't want a book whose copyright can't be skirted.
-But instructors probably should encourage students to respect intellectual property; ultimately somebody has to pay for quality content.
+Many students today have found ways (legal or not) to get books dirt cheap or free and don't want a book whose copyright can't be skirted.
+So when some students come to an instructor saying they prefer a textbook, the instructor might wish to read between the lines.
+And, instructors probably should encourage students to respect intellectual property; ultimately, somebody has to pay for quality content.

-Some instructors wish to try out a zyBook, so use it as a supplement or optional book.
+Some instructors wish to try out a zyBook, using it as a supplement or optional book.
 That rarely yields good results.
-A zyBook is the core learning material, so if not experienced fully (as required reading, typically due before lecture, and with points awarded), the student's experience is incomplete.
-It's like dipping a toe in a pool; feels cold, no thanks.
-But if you jump in, you find the water is fine.
+A zyBook is the core learning material, so if not utilized fully (as required reading, typically due before lecture, and with points awarded), the student's experience is incomplete.
+You can't determine if a movie is good by watching a few scenes.

 Why are you a for-profit company?